Old Heart Falls

-"Old Heart Falls" is a song by Swedish band Katatonia.
+"Old Heart Falls" is a song by Swedish heavy metal band Katatonia.
 It is the first single off of their tenth studio album The Fall of Hearts.

 Background

 "Old Heart Falls" was released as the first single from Katatonia's tenth studio album, The Fall of Hearts.
 It was released on March 30, 2016, almost two months prior to the release of its respective album.
 A music video was released for the track on the same date.
 The video was centered around a man typing out the song's lyrics on an old typewriter.
 Guitarist Anders Nystrom described the idea behind the video:

 The music video was created by Lasse Hoile, frequent video collaborator with Steven Wilson of Porcupine Tree.

 Composition and themes

 Billboard reported that Renkse described the song as "lush textures, distinct dynamics, and memorable chorus", but that it wasn't meant to represent the sound of the entire album, which was not released at the time of the song's release.
 AllMusic described the song's composition as containing "modal melody and syncopated dynamic structure, offers fat crescendoes and dropouts as swirling Mellotron strings, keyboard-simulated vibraphones, and a layers of reverb is cinematic in scope."
-Lyrically, the song was noted for its said lyrics, with outlets like MetalSucks noting the lyrics appeared to be "full of lamenting one’s heartache and wondering why the world allows such agony to exist."
+Lyrically, the song was noted for its said lyrics, with outlets like MetalSucks noting the lyrics appeared to be "full of lamenting one's heartache and wondering why the world allows such agony to exist."
 Encountering sorrow, and leaving behind one's dreams, are repeatedly alluded to over the course of the song.